neume-network/documents/social-architecture.md

 Contributing to the neume network shall be doable and rewarding.
 The neume network community acknowledges that intelligence is a social effect, despite it feeling personal.
 We believe that solutions aren't invented so much as discovered.
-Roadmaps and individual creativity are less important that a reliable, shared process [6].
+Roadmaps and individual creativity are less important than a reliable, shared process [6].

 ### Principles